The Rose Centre, Belmont

 Brilliant Lies by David Williamson.
 Directed by Richard Parmee

-Curtain Up On Murder by Bettine Maktelow.
+Curtain Up On Murder by Bettine Manktelow.
 Directed by Steve Wright

 The Cherry Orchard by Anton Chekhov.
 Directed by Sian Davis